korniko98/pivot-atlas/docs/index.md

 	```
 </div>

 This project is a work in progress and cannot yet serve as a truly comprehensive guide to pivoting, but in time it could.
-If you would like to learn more about pivoting, I highly recommend checking out the [references section](/references).
-If you would like to contribute content to this project, please feel free to submit a pull request [here](https://github.com/korniko98/pivot-handbook).
+If you would like to learn more about pivoting, I highly recommend checking out the references section listed at the end of this page.
+If you would like to contribute content to this project, please feel free to submit a pull request [here](https://github.com/korniko98/pivot-atlas).

 ## Frequently asked questions (FAQ)